Dementia in ALS Overview

 Amyotrophic lateral sclerosis (ALS) is a devastating disease that affects the part of the nervous system that controls voluntary movements.
-ALS is sometimes called Lou Gehrig's disease, after the famous baseball player who died of the disease.
+ALS is also called Lou Gehrig's disease, after the famous baseball player who died of the disease.
 The muscles become progressively weaker, eventually leading to paralysis and death.

 ALS is one of a group of diseases known as motor neuron diseases.
 Neurons are nerve cells, and motor neurons control movement.
 Persons with motor neuron disease gradually lose muscle control and become paralyzed.
 No cure is available for ALS or any other motor neuron disease.
 The effects of these diseases are not reversible.
 Most people with ALS die within five years of the onset of symptoms.